SadesXD/GTPS-Auto-Backup-Discord-Bot/Readme.md

   "token": "", // Your bot token
-  "secret_channels": "", // Discord Channels id, Backup file will auto send into this channel "role_id": "", // role id (Discord server role) will you allow for using backup command (Owner role id is recomended) "delay": "", // Delay every backup, Backup file will auto send every (this delay config), example usage: "1s", "1m", "1h","1d"
+  "secret_channels": "", // Discord Channels id, Backup file will auto send into this channel "role_id": "", // role id (Discord server role) will you allow for using backup command (Owner role id is recomended) "user_id": "", User ID will you allow for using backup command (Optional, You can Empty it) "delay": "", // Delay every backup, Backup file will auto send every (this delay config), example usage: "1s", "1m", "1h","1d"
   "world_folder": "Path/to/world_folder/", // Path into your world folder
   "player_folder": "Path/to/player_folder", // Path into your player folder
-  "gtps_folder": "Path/to/gtps_folder" // // Path into your gtps folder
+  "gtps_folder": "Path/to/gtps_folder" // Path into your gtps folder
+  "using_http": true // Backup using HTTP
 }
 ```